The QUIC Fix for Optimal Video Streaming: Introduction

 \section{Introduction}

 Google's Quick UDP Internet Connections (QUIC) protocol offers TCP-like properties at the application layer on top of UDP~\cite{Hamilton-InternetDraft2016, Langley-SIGCOMM2017}.
 Although the protocol was designed and made public only recently, in 2013, it is rapidly gaining adoption: nearly $6\%$ of the global Internet traffic flows over QUIC, and many CDNs and content providers already support the protocol~\cite{Langley-SIGCOMM2017}; Google, unsurprisingly, leads the Internet in QUIC adoption and delivers more than $40\%$ of its traffic via QUIC~\cite{Ruth-PAM2018}.
-The support from many browsers, notably with the Google Chrome browser even enabling the protocol by default, together with the popularity of Google's services---the infrastructure of which support QUIC---these adoption statistics will quickly and significantly increase.
+Given the browser support, notably with the Google Chrome browser even enabling the protocol by default, together with the popularity of Google's services---the infrastructure of which support QUIC---these adoption statistics will quickly and significantly increase.

-Although QUIC seems to deliver \stress{everything} in a reliable, secure, and fast manner, this obsession on \stress{only} the reliable-delivery aspect of the protocol (and, consequently, the absence of unreliable transport streams) needs a closer examination.
+Although QUIC seems to deliver data in a reliable, secure, and fast manner, this fixation on \stress{only} the reliable-delivery aspect of the protocol (and, consequently, the lack of support for unreliable delivery) needs a closer examination.
 Naturally, we ask the following questions: (a) Is the lack of unreliable streams in QUIC really an issue? (b) Is there a clear use case for a \stress{selectively or partially reliable} transport, where an application can seamlessly multiplex reliable and unreliable streams over a single connection? (c) Is it practical to extend QUIC to offer a partially reliable transport?